spocon/spocon/README.md

-[Debian package and associated repository](https://en.wikipedia.org/wiki/Deb_\(file_format\)) which thinly wraps the awesome [librespot-java](https://github.com/librespot-org/librespot-java) library by [Luca Altomanigian](https://github.com/devgianlu) and others.
+[Debian package and associated repository](https://en.wikipedia.org/wiki/Deb_\(file_format\)) which thinly wraps the awesome [librespot-java](https://github.com/librespot-org/librespot-java) library by [Gianluca Altomani](https://github.com/devgianlu) and others.
 It works out of the box on all three revisions of the Pi, immediately after installation.

 ## Download Latest Version